Taylor Swift Reportedly Rejected Karlie Kloss’s Invitation to Be on Her New Talk Show

 New evidence has emerged leading fans to believe that Taylor Swift‘s friendship with Karlie Kloss is officially over.
-(Swifties, you’re going to want to close your ears for this one.)
+(Swifties, you’re going to want to cover your ears for this one.)
 On Wednesday, the 25-year-old model announced that she would be hosting a new talk show on Freeform titled, “Movie Night with Karlie Kloss.”
-The premise is simple: Kloss would invite her A-list friends to her studio where they would do girls’ night in things like bake, play board games, and watch movies.
+The premise is simple: Kloss would invite her A-list friends to her studio where they would do things like bake, play board games, and watch movies.

-Given the premise, it seemed like the perfect opportunity for Kloss to bring her one-time BFF, Swift, to her show to squash rumors once and for all that the two are feuding.
+Given the idea, it seemed like the perfect opportunity for Kloss to bring her one-time BFF, Swift, to her show to squash rumors once and for all that the two are feuding.
 As you might expect, that’s not going to happen.
 According to The Blast, Kloss actually reached out to Swift to appear on the program.
 But, due to “scheduling issues,” the singer “politely declined,” sources close to the show’s production told the site.

 “Scheduling issues” isn’t a totally B.S. excuse.
 Swift’s sixth album, Reputation, drops next month.
 And, with an international tour to follow, the singer’s months are clearly booked.
 Still, it hasn’t quieted rumors that Kaylor is officially donezo.